 "I never met the CPU I didn't like"

 If you read a newspaper, pay for a purchase with a credit card, buy a meal at a¨ fine dining establishment (or a McDonald's) -- or even set a thermostat -- you¨ may run some of my code.
-I'm completely responsible for a Call Center that is¨ scattered around North America, and was chief architect for a restaurant system¨ running under Unix.
+I was completely responsible for a Call Center that was¨ scattered around North America, and was chief architect for a restaurant system¨ running under Unix.
 I've had my hand in word processors, optical scanning¨ systems, laboratory acquisition devices, one of the black boxes that keeps the¨ Boeing 777 in the air, and black boxes changing the time (and prices) on gas¨ station signs.
-I've been dealing with computers for a third of a century.
+I dealt with computers for more than a third of a century.
+Now I am semi-retired, but keep active with part-time projects.

 Mandatory Personal Information